david-gimeno/tailored-avsr/README.md

 <div align="center"> <img src="docs/english_results.png"> </div>

-Detailed discussion on these results and those achieved for the Spanish VSR benchmark can be found in our [paper](https://arxiv.org/abs/2407.06606)!
+Detailed discussion on these results and those achieved for the Spanish VSR benchmark can be found in our [pre-print paper](https://www.arxiv.org/abs/2407.06606)!

 ## <a name="citation"></a> 📖 Citation